-On account of her father being part of the New Hollywood, Sofia was raised among many Hollywood icons with George Lucas occasionally babysitting her (and Sofia admitting that she still thinks of him as her Honorary Uncle rather than the director of Star Wars), and growing up knowing the likes of Martin Scorsese and Steven Spielberg and other famous figures who gathered to pay court to her father.
+On account of her father being part of the New Hollywood, Sofia was raised among many Hollywood icons, with George Lucas occasionally babysitting her (and Sofia admitting that she still thinks of him as her Honorary Uncle rather than the director of Star Wars), and her growing up knowing the likes of Martin Scorsese and Steven Spielberg and other famous figures who gathered to pay court to her father.

 Much as he did with all his children, Coppola gave Sofia cameos in his early films, with her appearing as a baby in the baptism scene in The Godfather, then as Diane Lane's kid sister in Rumble Fish and Nancy in Peggy Sue Got Married.
 While she also became involved behind her father's camera, co-writing the script for his short film in New York Stories at 18, she first gained recognition for her infamous performance as Mary Corleone in The Godfather Part III.
 She was the last-minute replacement for Winona Ryder, cast with production already underway and Coppola needing a success to stave off bankruptcy.
 While the film was nowhere near a flop, its responses were noticeably below those of its predecessors, and Sofia's performance became one of its most criticized aspects.
 Outside of her father's work, she also played Anne Chambers in Frankenweenie (she was credited as "Domino"), and one of Queen Amidala's handmaidens (Saché) in The Phantom Menace.